 Communicating With Staff and Medical Providers

 As the administrator of an elder care facility, you have the responsibility of creating an environment that promotes communication between staff and families.
 Important factors include letting the staff know of expectations, training the staff in effective communication and getting feedback from both staff and families.
 You set the tone for the staff.

 Working with the elderly can be rewarding.
 An important part of this work is communicating with the elderly, their families and their care providers.
-You can get a step up on training offered by a bachelor’s degree in elder care administration.
+You can get a step up on training offered by a specialized bachelor’s degree.

-Learn more about the LSUA online BS in Elder Care program.
+Learn more about the LSUA online BS in Long Term Care program.